Goldman McCormick Public Relations can extensively train you and the members of your staff on how to be proficient and effective in media interviews.

-According to Catriona Pollard, media training can be highly effective in helping you develop the skills to get your message across succinctly and with impact.
+According to Catriona Pollard, media training can be highly effective in helping you develop the skills needed to get your message across succinctly and with impact.
 And when you are an effective spokesperson, the media will return to you again and again for expert commentary on your area of expertise.

 Here are five compelling reasons to consider media training: